Getit-Tech/getit-sdk/README.md

 How to track clicks on ads?
 We are using POST request to generate a redirect url and it looks like this -

-Redirect - this is your website.
-Company name - this is the set name when the company is creating Banner size - size of the banner
-Banner id - id of the clicked banner
-Redirected from - url of dapp

 ```
 const urlToRedirect = redirect +
     "?utm_campaign=" +